faber03/ProjectTesi/Neo4j/Neo4j-Prometheus/AnyNamespace/WithHelm/prometheus-adapter-helm-chart/README.md

 Additionally, the chart comes with a set of default rules out of the box but they may pull in too many metrics or not map them correctly for your needs.
 Therefore, it is recommended to populate `rules.custom` with a list of rules (see the [config document](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config.md) for the proper format).

-### Horizontal Pod Autoscaler Metrics
+### Horizontal Pod autoscaler.Autoscaler Metrics

-Finally, to configure your Horizontal Pod Autoscaler to use the custom metric, see the custom metrics section of the [HPA walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).
+Finally, to configure your Horizontal Pod autoscaler.Autoscaler to use the custom metric, see the custom metrics section of the [HPA walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).

 The Prometheus Adapter can serve three different [metrics APIs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis):